 If a cider lolly put a kid on any kind of path it was towards being and behaving like an adult.
 Alcopops, by contrast, appeal to young adults’ childish tastes if not childish pockets: Kopparberg Frozen Fruit Cider Sorbet costs a socking £8 a litre.

 Let’s assume that it will sell.
 If so, price clearly isn’t an obstacle to its consumption; quite the opposite: buyers tend to infer value from price and despite being in a plastic pouch like cat food or plasma, it’s touted as a premium product.
-April fool’s or not, they’re having a laugh.

 The Daily Mirror reported that one Scot had driven 300 miles to buy 100 bottles of cider in England because the price had jumped from £2.15 for a two-litre bottle to £5.75.
-He is thought to have spent £70 on petrol to save £100 and tell Holyrood to ‘get it up ye’.
-Advocates of minimum pricing in Scotland reckon it will prevent 60 deaths, 1600 hospital admissions and 3500 crimes a year.
+He is thought to have spent £70 on petrol to save £100 and to tell Holyrood to ‘get it up ye’.
+Advocates of minimum pricing in Scotland reckoned it would prevent 60 deaths, 1600 hospital admissions and 3500 crimes a year.
 It might, but the Kopparberg example suggests it won’t.
 It could actually create more Jakies by forcing poor but hardened boozers even further down market.
 Hairspray and lemonade could make a come-back.

 If drinking goes down, it will probably be because it was going to anyway.
 There is already a trend among the young towards abstinence.
 A decade ago about 19 percent of young adults were teetotal; now the figure is around 27 percent, although those that do drink are more likely to binge.
 I can’t help feeling that rather than bringing in super-priced sorbet it would be cannier to reintroduce the cider lolly.